Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 Fire Safety

-- Review your obligations under fire safety regulations, particularly if you let an HMO or a property in a building with common areas
+- Review your obligations under fire safety regulations, particularly if you let an HMO or a property in a building with common areas, and document all fire safety measures (see Regulatory Reform (Fire Safety) Order 2005 for HMO obligations)

 - Ensure fire escape routes are clear and documented